Recall Review 2026 - AI Knowledge Base

 Augmented Browsing

-Local-first feature that resurfaces relevant insights from your knowledge base in real-time as you browse.
-Automatically detects keywords and concepts on pages and shows connections to previously saved content without interrupting workflow.
+Surfaces relevant insights from your personal knowledge base while you browse.
+Recall detects keywords and concepts on the page and shows connections to content you have saved.
+Processing is local-first on your device for privacy.

 Recall User Reviews